jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-2.md

 Whoever offers a bargain of any kind, proposes to do this.
 The meaning of every such offer is=  'Give me that which I want, and you shall have this which you want'

-In this way, we get most of what we need. <b>It is not from the benevolence of the butcher, the brewer, or the baker, that we expect our dinner, but from their regard to their own interest*.</b>
+In this way, we get most of what we need. **It is not from the benevolence of the butcher, the brewer, or the baker, that we expect our dinner, but from their regard to their own interest**.*

-> *Translator's note=  Here Smith refers to own interest as svadharma and not selfishness
+> *Superphysics note: Here Smith refers to own interest as svadharma and not selfishness

 We address, not their humanity but their self-love.
 We never talk to them of our own necessities but of their advantages.

 Only a beggar chooses to depend chiefly on the benevolence of others.
 But even a beggar does not depend on it entirely.